Farhinsyd/Data_Analysis/README.md

 ![Python](https://img.shields.io/pypi/pyversions/3?style=plastic)

-# Data Analysis Project using My Sql
+# Data Analysis Project using Python and My Sql

 This is a repository of teaching materials, code, and data for my data analysis learning projects.